cagdasbas/byd-trip-stats/README.md

 ### Known Limitations

-- **Some fields are still inferred or unresolved.** SoH is currently shown as an estimate, cabin temperature is only shown when a trustworthy in-car source is present, and a few battery-temperature sources are still under active investigation.
+- **Some fields are still inferred or unresolved.** SoH is currently shown as an estimate, and cabin temperature is only shown when a trustworthy in-car source is present.
 - **Background persistence depends on DiLink firmware behaviour.** The app uses a foreground service, wake lock, boot receiver, and watchdog, but some BYD firmware builds are still aggressive about killing third-party apps while the car is off.

 ---